Deep Dwell

 A snap, a clank, rust peeling from the doorframe… and then the door actually moved into the wall, new light glinting into hope’s rebirth.

 The door was opened.
-But at what cost… at least he’d had his tetanus shot, tho… did the expiry date still count if you’d spent that time in Stasis?
+But at what cost… at least he’d had his tetanus shot, though… did the expiry date still count if you’d spent that time in Stasis?

-With new momentum he made enough space for the opening to slide through, not forgetting of course to take his recently changed briefcase, and enjoying again that it was lighter than ever.
+With new momentum he made enough space for an opening to slide through, not forgetting, of course, to take his recently changed briefcase, and enjoying again that it was lighter than ever.

-Dread flooded his mind at what was.
-A line of dim blue bulbs lit the short corridor: the walls and floor bare concrete, thick with dust.
-The sight didn’t hold him up for long, the promise of a hot meal was enough to drive his steps confidently in to the bleakness, yet the nag that something was terribly wrong echoed deeper into his skull, its song amplified the more he was seeing of this aging facility.
+Dread flooded his mind at what was before him.
+A line of dim blue bulbs lit the short corridor, the walls and floor: bare concrete, thick with dust.
+The sight didn’t hold him up for long, the promise of a hot meal was enough to drive his steps confidently into the bleakness, yet the nag that something was terribly wrong echoed deeper into his skull, its song amplified, the more he was seeing of this aging facility.

 Nonetheless, there was the opportunity for him to seize at the bargain he’d make to the first person in management he’d meet.
 He wasn’t going to be some lowlife worker.

 The air was heavy and stagnant, that was until the dust kicked up by his boots reached his nose, leaving him gagging and gripping his neck once more.
-The rough grains ground against the sores within him, the sensation almost of equal discomfort as the memory of that grotesque sucking sound that pipe had made as it was pulled from his throat…
+The rough grains ground against the sores within him, the sensation almostas equally discomfortingas the memory of that grotesque sucking sound that pipe had made as it was pulled from his throat…

-Definitely that was the wrongest memory he could conjure, so he had to stop himself from the bubbling of vomit, tho that wouldn’t have been much of a waste.
+Definitely, that was the wrongest memory he could conjure, so he had to stop himself from the bubbling of vomit, though that wouldn’t have been much of a waste.

 A fresh panic took him, the thought of never reaching the cafe, being robbed of that moment of rest, that sip of cool moisture to wash away the filth in his neck and the cracks of his lips that stung in iron.

-Backtracking anxiously, his fingers clasped in a rough fist, reopening the small cut on his finger and drawing a trace of spider’s footprints across the murky age.
+Backtracking anxiously, his fingers clasped in a rough fist, reopening the cut on his palm and drawing a trace of spider’s footprints across the murky age.

 It was one thing to hear silence.
-It was quite another to hear your own voice go unanswered by any life but the distancing echos of your own.
+It was quite another to hear your own voice go unanswered by any life but the distancing echoesof your own.

 Nothing.

 This was unbelievable.
-How could’ve he missed it?
+How could he have missed it?
 How could this even be legal to happen!
 Scowling, he turned to a crate just by his side and bashed it in rage.

 It was large and looked like solid wood, or at least it once had been.
 Now it was eaten by rot, Isaac’s foot passing right through and toppling the whole stack of boxes and papers.